ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: create_arb_sequence(waveform_handles_array, loop_counts_array)

     Creates an arbitrary sequence from an array of waveform handles and an array of corresponding loop counts.
-This function returns a handle that identifies the sequence.
-You pass this handle to the nifgen\_ConfigureArbSequence function to specify what arbitrary sequence you want the signal generator to produce.
+This method returns a handle that identifies the sequence.
+You pass this handle to the nifgen_ConfigureArbSequence method to specify what arbitrary sequence you want the signal generator to produce.

     An arbitrary sequence consists of multiple waveforms.
 For each waveform,